gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ### Step #8

-Click on the Dev stage in the Release Definition and select the Dev stage Deployment process.
+Click on the Dev stage in the Release Pipeline and select the Dev stage Deployment process.
 The App Service Name is linked to the "AzureRM Web App Deployment" Task.

 ![Change App service name](media/63.png)

 Enter `$(WebsiteName)` to use a variable.
 You defined this variable earlier when deploying the ARM Template.
 You will shortly "promote" it to a Release variable so that it can be used in all Stages in the Release.

-### Step #10
+### Step #9

-Now select the "AzureRM Web App Deployment" Task and check **Deploy to slot**.
+Now select the "Deploy Azure App Service" Task and check **Deploy to slot or App Service Environment**.
 Enter `$(ResourceGroupName)` into the Resource Group Box.
 Enter "dev" for the Slot.
 This will deploy the site to the "dev" deployment slot.
 This allows you to deploy the site to an Azure deployment slot without affecting the Production site.

-### Step #11

-Tick **Take App Offline** (in the **Additional Deployment Options** section).
-This stops the website for deployment period and takes it back online afterwards.
-This is required because sites receive requests all the time causing files to lock down (i.e. making them unmodifiable).

-### Step #12
+### Step #10

 Click the ellipsis (...) button, next to the "Package" box, to set the Web Deploy Package location.
-Browse to the PartsUnlimitedWebsite.zip file and click OK.
+Browse to the PartsUnlimited.Website.zip file and click OK.

 ![Select drop zip](media/10.png)

 > **Note**: It is a good practice to run smoke tests to validate the website after deployment, or to run load tests.
 The code-base you are using does not have any such tests defined.
-You can also run quick cloud-performance tests to validate that the site is up and running.
-For more information on quick load tests, see [this video](https://channel9.msdn.com/Events/Visual-Studio/Connect-event-2015/Cloud-Loading-Testing-in-Visual-Studio-Team-Service) from around the 6 minute mark.
+For more information on smoke tests options or load test options, please see: [https://docs.microsoft.com/en-us/azure/devops/test/load-test/overview?view=azure-devops#alternatives](https://docs.microsoft.com/en-us/azure/devops/test/load-test/overview?view=azure-devops#alternatives).
+A simple solution to run a Web Smoke test is this extension which you can install to your Azure DevOps organization: [https://marketplace.visualstudio.com/items?itemName=OneLuckiDev.release-web-smoke-test-task](https://marketplace.visualstudio.com/items?itemName=OneLuckiDev.release-web-smoke-test-task).

-### Step #14
+### Step #11

 Promote the WebSite Stage variables to a Release Variables